 Where to Sleep

-I stayed at a small guest house in the heart of the town – namely Pensão Paulo Sena*.
+I stayed at a small guest house in the heart of the town called Pensão Paulo Sena.

 I stayed in a comfy room – a bit like spending the night at grandma’s.
-The breakfast was fine and the – pre-ordered – dinner just amazing.
-If you are rather into homey and quirky than into posh, I can really recommend it.
+The breakfast was fine, and the dinner was just amazing.
+If you are rather into homey and quirky than into posh, it might be perfect for you.

 Where to Eat